 What is the cheapest way to get to Antarctica?

 The cheapest way to actually visit Antarctica and spend some time there is by flying from Punta Arenas (PUQ airport), Chile to St.George Island (TNM airport) one way, then the opposite way taking a cruise over five days.
-The minimum total cost from Punta Arenas is about USD$5000 on the Antarctica Express Air Cruise
+The minimum total cost from Punta Arenas is about USD$5000 on an Antarctica Express Air Cruise

 Do you need a passport to go to Antarctica?